SPARC64 V: SPARC64 XII

 SPARC64 XII was launched in 2017 with Fujitsu's SPARC M12 servers.
-It nominally features 12 cores, but just like IBM's POWER9 that was launched the same year, each of the twelve cores consists of two separate pipelines, and the only resources shared between SPARC64 XII core's pipelines are the TLB, L1 instruction cache and L2 cache, and as a result the single-threaded performance is almost unchanged from SPARC64 X. SPARC64 XII operates at up to 4.25 GHz base frequency and 4.35 GHz boost frequency.
+It nominally features 12 cores, but similar to IBM's POWER9 that was launched the same year, each of the twelve cores consists of two separate pipelines.
+The only resources shared between SPARC64 XII core's pipelines are the TLB, L1 instruction cache and L2 cache, and as a result the single-threaded performance is almost unchanged from SPARC64 X. SPARC64 XII operates at up to 4.25 GHz base frequency and 4.35 GHz boost frequency.
 The size of the chip is 25.8mm × 30.8mm (795mm^{2}), containing 5.45 billion transistors made on TSMC's 20 nm process.
 Each of the two pipelines of a core can fetch 8 instructions, decode 4 instructions and execute 6 instructions per cycle, and supports 4 SMT threads (for 96 threads per CPU).
-Each pipeline has an own 32 MB 4-way L1 data cache, and two pipelines share a 64 MB 4-way associative L1 instruction cache and a 512 MB 16-way L2 cache.
+Each pipeline has a private 32 KB 4-way L1 data cache, and two pipelines share a 64 KB 4-way associative L1 instruction cache and a 512 KB 16-way associative L2 cache.
 SPARC64 XII is Fujitsu's first SPARC CPU with L3 cache (32 MB 16-way).
 The number of 8-lane PCIe 3.0 ports has been doubled to 4 per chip.
-Memory speed has been increased by 50% to 2400 MT/s, bringing the theoretical combined bandwidth of the 8 DDR4 channels of the chip to 153 GB/s, and the capacity per CPU is up to 1.5 TB across 24 slots.
-Two CPUs can be connected in a Building Block, and up to 16 Building Blocks can be connected to create a 32-CPU server with up to 48 TB of memory.
+Memory speed has been increased by 50% to 2400 MT/s, bringing the theoretical combined bandwidth of the eight DDR4 channels of the chip to 153 GB/s, and the capacity per CPU is up to 1.5 TB across 24 slots.
+Two CPUs are connected in a Building Block, and up to 16 Building Blocks can be connected to create a 32-CPU server with up to 48 TB of memory capacity.